What is Intermittent Fasting?

 Note that intermittent fasting is not recommended for those suffering from diabetes, as fasting can cause dangerous drops in blood glucose levels that diabetics cannot endure.
 Intermittent fasting is also not recommended for individuals who’ve suffered from eating disorders as it can trigger these behaviors again.

-The Harvard School of Public Health published an article reviewed over 40 different studies that seemed to support the idea that intermittent fasting was effective for weight loss.
+The Harvard School of Public Health published an article that reviewed over 40 different studies that seemed to support the idea that intermittent fasting was effective for weight loss.
 They also found that like any other weight loss plans the dropout rate was about the same – in other words, people were no more likely to succeed or fail at weight loss than they would be at any other type of diet designed to drop pounds.

 This doesn’t mean that intermittent fasting is the only way to lose weight.
 There are plenty of other options for losing weight that are proven to work.